dinhquan/SwiftUICleanArchitecture/README.md

 ## Code generator
 The clean architecture, MVVM or VIPER will create a lot of files when you start a new module.
 So using a code generator is the smart way to save time.

-[codegen](https://github.com/dinhquan/codegen) is a great tool to do it.
+[codegen](https://github.com/dinhquan/codegen) is a great tool for code generator.